MerosCrypto/Meros/docs/Protocol/Consensus.md

 # Consensus

 This document defines and describes Consensus Elements, which come in the forms of Verifications, Merit Removals, Difficulty Updates, and Gas Price sets.
 Every Element has a creator, which is the 4-byte nickname of the Merit Holder who created it.
 When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, or `SignedMeritRemoval` message (or a group of Verifications via a `SignedVerificationPacket`), node behavior should be to immediately perform the protocol dictated action, as long as the Element is valid.
-Gas Price Elements can only have their actions applied once archived in a Block. `SignedGasPrice` exists only to give miners other than the sender the ability to archive the Element as well.
+Gas Price Elements can only have their actions applied once archived in a Block. `SignedGasPrice` exists solely to give miners other than the sender the ability to archive the Element as well

+Elements do not have hashes, so their signatures are produced by signing their serialization, without the holder, and with a prefix unique to each type of Element.

 ### Verification